replaces: Arabic version (2005), Spanish version (2005), French version (2005), Chinese version (2005)

 Freshwater aquaculture in Republic of Croatia includes production of warm-water (cyprinid or carp-like) species and cold-water (salmonid, trout-like) species.
 There are some 50 licensed freshwater farmers.
-Cyprinid aquaculture mainly involves farming of common carp (Cyprinus carpio) either in monoculture or in poly-culture with other species, predominantly grass carp (Ctenopharyngodon idellus), bighead carp (Hypophthalmichthys nobilis), silver carp (Hypophthalmichthys molitrix), European (Wels) catfish (Silurus glanis), pike perch (Stizostedion lucioperca), pike (Esox lucius) and tench (Tinca tinca).
-The production is mainly semi-intensive, and a production cycle takes as a rule three years.
-Cold-water species farming mainly involves farming of rainbow trout (Oncorhynchus mykiss), and only in a smaller part farming of sea trout (Salmo trutta), with a production cycle of around two years.
-In 2010 in MA fish farmer register therewere 49 freshwater fish farming facilities, including 23 ponds, 24 tanks and raceways and two cage systems.
-Total production area of warm-water ponds amounted to 10 226 ha, and of cold-water facilities to 50 258 m2.
+Cyprinid aquaculture mainly involves farming of common carp (Cyprinus carpio) either in monoculture or in poly-culture with other species, predominantly grass carp (Ctenopharyngodon idella), bighead carp (Hypophthalmichthys nobilis), silver carp (Hypophthalmichthys molitrix), European (Wels) catfish (Silurus glanis), pike perch (Stizostedion lucioperca), pike (Esox lucius) and tench (Tinca tinca).
+In ponds the production is mainly based on natural feed, while additional feeding is mostly done with cereals.
+A production cycle takes as a rule three years.
+Cold-water species farming mainly involves farming of rainbow trout (Oncorhynchus mykiss), and only in a smaller part farming of brown trout (Salmo trutta), with a production cycle of around two years.
+In 2013 in MA-DoF’s fish farmer register there were 54 freshwater fish farming facilities, including 27 carp farms and 27 trout farms.
+In 2013 total production area of warm-water ponds amounted to 10 521 ha, and of cold-water facilities to 38 407 m2.

 The graph below shows total aquaculture production in Croatia according to FAO statistics:

-The most significant aquaculture products traded on domestic market are sea bass and sea bream.
-Less than 40 percent of total production is exported, mainly due to the fact that better prices could be obtained at domestic market, and that export taxes are making additional pressure to the high production costs.
-The great majority of marine and freshwater farms has a production oriented output and does not provide any marketing research, which leads to difficulties in marketing and price stability.
+It also should be emphasized that the great majority of marine and freshwater farms has a production oriented output and does not provide any marketing research, which leads to difficulties in marketing and price stability.
 Domestic market is seriously underestimated and there is a strong need for proper marketing strategy based on different research activities.

 Croatian Chamber of Economy.
 2005 .
 Agriculture.
 Agriculture, Food Industry and Forestry Department, GIPA, Zagreb, 8 pp.